mppdg/NotificationService/README.md

 ## Enpoints summary

-See usage reference at the bottom of this page
+See API reference at this page bottom

 - `POST /api/auth/signup` Register a user account
 - `POST /api/auth/signin` Login a user account